 - You cannot be deceptive or misleading with your cover photo.

 - You are not allowed to encourage other people to upload your cover photo to their own personal timelines.

 If your cover photo violates any of these terms, Facebook can suspend or terminate your account.

-Once you select a photo, you need to make sure that it’s the correct size.
+Once you select a photo, you need to make sure that your Facebook cover photo dimensions are correct.

-On a desktop, the image has to be optimized for 851 pixels wide and 315 pixels tall.
+On a desktop, the perfect Facebook cover photo size has to be optimized for 851 pixels wide and 315 pixels tall.

 Take a look at this graph from Venture Beat.

 Nearly 900 million people used Facebook on their mobile device in the first quarter of 2016.
 That number continues to climb.